Rooftop-Gardening-And-Why-Theyre-More-Than-Beautiful-Green-Spaces

 Energy Efficiency

-Countries like Canada, Switzerland, and France already have laws regulating the need for all commercial and residential buildings to have some form of rooftop garden, motivated mostly by the environmental and energy conservation benefits.
+Countries like Canada, Switzerland, and France already have laws requiring all commercial and residential buildings to have some form of rooftop garden, motivated mostly by environmental and energy conservation benefits.

-According to some sources, it was calculated that the temperature in Tokyo could be lowered by 0.11–0.84° C if 50% of all available rooftop space were planted with greenery, leading to a savings of approximately 100 million yen.
+According to some sources, the temperature in Tokyo could be lowered by 0.11–0.84° C if 50% of all available rooftop space were planted with greenery, resulting in savings of approximately 100 million yen.

-Primarily, green roofs reduce the impact of heat directly on the surface of the roof, thereby reducing the amount of energy expended in cooling or heating the building.
+Primarily, green roofs reduce the direct impact of heat on the roof surface, thereby reducing the energy required to cool or heat the building.

-The same green cover acts as a protector from direct sunlight and heat, cooling the building in summer and creating an insulating layer that provides a layer of warmth in winter.
+The same green cover protects the building from direct sunlight and heat, cooling it in summer and providing insulation that retains warmth in winter.

-This not only reduces spending on electricity but also provides a sustainable solution for conserving that energy in the long run.
+This not only reduces electricity costs but also provides a sustainable solution for conserving that energy in the long run.

-Moreover, energy conservation also means less greenhouse gas emissions.
+Moreover, energy conservation also means fewer greenhouse gas emissions.

 Improved Air Quality